UoB-HPC/cloverleaf_openmp_target/README.md

 ## Running

-The main `clover_leaf` executable takes a `clover.in` file as parameter and outputs `clover.out` at working directory.
+The main `cloverleaf` executable takes a `clover.in` file as parameter and outputs `clover.out` at working directory.

 For example, after successful compilation, at **project root**:

-    ./build/clover_leaf --file InputDecks/clover_bm16_short.in
+    ./build/cloverleaf --file InputDecks/clover_bm16_short.in

 See [Tested configurations](#tested-configurations) for tested platforms and drivers.